-When were on the path to weight loss, we may not have even the slightest thought that perhaps sleep is a necessary component of any successful weight loss journey.
+When we’re on the path to weight loss, we may not have even the slightest thought that perhaps sleep is a necessary component of any successful weight loss journey.
 Why would we?
-Weight loss is about calorie intake versus calorie burn, right?
+Lack of sleep can sabotage it all Weight loss is about calorie intake versus calorie burn, right?

 But wait!
 What about my commitment to eat healthy and wholesome breakfasts that would keep me full AND give me needed nutrition?
 Long story short: I didnt have the energy to think about a healthy breakfast choicebesides; the muffin was beckoning to me from the moment I walked in the door.